foretagsplatsen/widgetjs/README.md

 ### Introduction

-Widget.JS is a framework that proviedes routing, events and widgets to JS Apps.
+Widget.JS is a framework that provides routing, events and widgets to JS Apps.

 ### Usage